 Being able to access money fast in an emergency by taking out a personal loan can be tricky if you receive Centrelink payments as part of your income.

-Although still possible there are some important things to know before signing up for a loan and some other options that may be more appropriate for your situation.
+Although still possible, there are some important things to know before signing up for a personal loan while on Centrelink, and there may be some other options more appropriate for your situation.

 What do I need to know?